-Soon after Princess Diana’s marriage and subsequent divorce with Prince Charles, she found herself entangled in a web of tabloid intrusion and public scrutiny.
+Soon after Princess Diana’s marriage and subsequent divorce from Prince Charles, she found herself entangled in a web of tabloid intrusion and public scrutiny.
 In an attempt to clarify her side of the story, she spilled the details on a series of audiotapes in May 1991.
 After entrusting the information to her close friend Dr. James Colthurst, she had him proceed to hand-deliver the package (by bike, at that) from Kensington Palace to a UK journalist named Andrew Morton.

 Morton then took the tapes to a café, where he listened to Diana finally elucidating her darkest secrets about the Camilla scandal, her ongoing battle with bulimia and even her developing thoughts of suicide.
 Diana’s closest confidantes worked with Morton throughout the book’s production.
 Her participation in the novel was initially kept secret, but Morton decided to tell the public after her tragic death in 1997.

-The bombshell biography, DIANA: Her True Story – In Her Own Words, based off the tapes, was finally published in 1992.
+The bombshell biography, Diana: Her True Story, based off the tapes, was finally published in 1992.
 Diana wrote to Colthurst six months before the book was published to relay her anxiety of the public frenzy that the release would entail, and ultimately, relief that her voice would be heard.

 The life of a princess was assumed by the mass public to be a royal fairy tale, but the jarring reality was revealed to be very far from that.
 In the tapes, Princess Diana famously calls Camilla Parker Bowles the “third person” in her marriage.
 Even more surprisingly, Prince Charles didn’t try to suppress his blatant affections for Camilla throughout their marriage.